Our Community’s Need

 Illinois had more than 2,300 homeless college students identified through the FAFSA process for the 2015- 2016 school year – the third largest population of homeless students in the country, behind California and Texas.

-- Teachers knew students who dropped out of higher education for financial reasons.
+- 92% of teachers knew students who dropped out of higher education for financial reasons.

 - 25% of students surveyed who dropped out for financial reasons needed as little as $1,000 to remain in school.

 - 10% of students surveyed reported that just $500 stood between them and graduation.

 - Colleges that administered their own emergency funds performed poorly in sharing eligibility requirements or how to access the funds.
 In addition, students demonstrated a lack of trust towards college administration, including perceived gate-keeping or favoritism.
 In some instances, receiving emergency funds also had a negative impact on students’ overall financial aid package.